 Recommended System Requirements for Enlightenment (E17) to be fully functional on a netbook, laptop, or desktop

 Razor-qt - A relative new-comer to the world of desktop environments for Linux, Razor-qt is still very much in its fledgling stages.
 As it says on the Razor-qt website, it is "tailored for users who value simplicity, speed, and an intuitive interface."
 A nice feature of Razor-qt is its ability to run with a variety of window managers such as Openbox, Metacity, or KWin.
 At this point, Razor-qt does not yet have its own file manager or other applications (other than a clock widget), but perhaps it will have more applications in the future.
 Overall, it is a clean interface, which to me is reminiscent of older versions of KDE.
+It is planned that Razor-qt and LXDE will be merged together.

 Click on the picture aboveto see a larger screenshot of Razor-qt running in Lubuntu 12.04.